Flight diverted to Oklahoma City due to unruly passenger

 The airline says the flight landed in Oklahoma City at about 11:30 p.m.
 Sunday and departed less than an hour later for Dallas/Fort Worth.

 Police body camera footage shows one apparent passenger saying “go get him” as three officers enter the plane to take 32-year-old Brandon Ganus into custody.
-Passengers applaud as the Weatherfod, Texas, man is led away in handcuffs.
+Passengers then applaud as the Weatherfod, Texas, man is led away in handcuffs.

 A police report says Ganus was arrested on misdemeanor complaints of public intoxication, resisting arrest, assault and battery, and disorderly conduct.